montsamu/EddieMUD/README.md

 Basic unit testing will be created by Eddie, however feel free to install pytest and
 create some tests.

-Current version ins use 8.3.3
+Current Pytest version in use 8.3.3

 https://docs.pytest.org/en/stable/getting-started.html#getstarted